 When picking up a student at school for an early dismissal, a parent must come to the office and sign the "Student Sign-out Sheet", noting student's name, time, and parent's signature.
 The child will meet you in the office.
+For first grade students, if they are picked up before 12:45 p.m., they will be considered absent for 1⁄2 the day.

 Children can ONLY be released to parents who have legal custody of their children.